Also known as: St. Mary's Thistle, Holy Thistle, Marian Thistle, Silymarin Plant

 What are the side effects of Milk Thistle?

 Milk thistle has an excellent safety profile and is generally well-tolerated.
 It may cause mild gastrointestinal effects (loose stools, nausea) in some individuals, particularly at higher doses.
 Those with allergies to plants in the Asteraceae family (ragweed, daisies, marigolds) should exercise caution.
 Silymarin may affect the metabolism of certain drugs through CYP450 enzyme modulation, consult a healthcare provider if taking medications processed by the liver, including statins, anti-anxiety drugs, or blood thinners.
 Pregnant and nursing women should consult a practitioner before use, though traditional use during breastfeeding to promote milk flow has a long history (the name 'milk thistle' partly derives from this use).
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from Milk Thistle?